-4.1 Introduction
+4.1 Introduction and notation

-A skeleton computation and pruning procedure is introduced in this section which permits obtaining simple and stable skeletons efficiently in bidimensional binary images.
-The skeleton computation is performed using the Voronoi Tessellation and the pruning procedure is divided into two stages, the first one being extremely fast thanks to some properties proved in this section, and the second one being inspired by the pruning procedure presented in [6], but improved taking advantage of certain characteristics of Voronoi Skeletons.
+A skeleton computation and pruning procedure is introduced in this chapter which permits obtaining simple and stable skeletons efficiently in bidimensional binary images.
+The skeleton computation is performed using the Voronoi Tessellation and the pruning procedure is divided into two stages, the first one removing the Voronoi edges not contained inside the shape, and the second one is an enhanced version of the pruning procedure presented in [6], taking advantage of certain characteristics of Voronoi Skeletons.